checkedc/checkedc-clang/tools/checked-c-convert/README.md

 a `compile_commands.json` compilation database.

 ### Command Line
+Invoke `checked-c-convert` on the command line as:

+`$ checked-c-convert -p path/to/directory/containing/compile_commands.json path/to/source/file/to/convert.c`

 ### `compile_commands.json` database
+CMake's configuration tool can generate, for certain targets, a `compile_commands.json` file listing the instructions for the compiler during build.
+Produce this with `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON` added to the configuration call to cmake.
+Note: as of CMake 3.12, only the Makefile and Ninja generators support this command.

+### Utility to generate source list from compile_commands
+There's a small Python2 script in tools/checked-c-convert/utils that will take the `compile_commands` and generate a `checked-c-convert` command line invocation that contains all the source files needed as arguments.
+Run it as:
+`python2.7 run.py path/to/compile_commands.json checked-c-convert`

 ## Design Notes
 The tool performs a global best-effort-whole-program flow-insensitive